GabeScott/standard-works-vault/General Conference/2001 October - One Step after Another.md

 # One Step after Another

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2001 General Conference*

+>*We don’t have to be perfect today.
+We don’t have to be better than someone else.
+All we have to do is to be the very best we can.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/one-step-after-another?lang=eng)